 - Wear loose cotton clothing or clothing that has breathable fabric.

 - Using an antibacterial soap or antiseptic wash may help to keep the number of germs (bacteria) on your skin down.
 This may reduce the risk of developing miliaria.
-There are no research trials that have been done to prove this but it sounds sensible.
+There are no research trials that have been done to prove this but it seems sensible.

 - Some people feel that moisturising creams that contain anhydrous lanolin help to prevent blockage of the sweat ducts - for example, E45® cream.
 If you are prone to developing miliaria then it may be worth a try.
 Apply some to your skin before activities that make you sweat or on arrival in a hot climate.

 - A steroid cream may soothe the irritation whilst you are waiting for the condition to clear.
 Steroids work by reducing inflammation.
 A mild steroid cream such as hydrocortisone 1% can be purchased over the counter.
-You should not use it on your face.
+You should not use hydrocortisone cream on your face.
 Follow the instructions and use it sparingly.